RikaIljina/PortfolioProject3/README.md

 The following features could be implemented in future updates:

+- [ ] Player name validation that prevents players from choosing an offensive name
+- [ ] Implementation of a more extensive menu system that allows to return to main menu and exit the game at any point of the game and to return to the previous menu choices in case of making a wrong choice
 - [ ] Localization of all strings to make the game available in other languages
 - [ ] Implementation of game settings in the menu to change the language or the color scheme to make it more accessible
 - [ ] Addition of sounds and music